-At arbitration FOP asserted that MPD violated Article 12, Section 6 of the parties' CBA in that it did not issue its decision within 55 days of the date that the Grievant filed his request for a departmental hearing.
+At arbitration FOP asserted that MPD violated Article 12, Section 6 of the parties' CBA in that it did not issue its decision within fifty-five (55) days of the date that the Grievant requested a hearing.
 (See Award at p.
-6) Article 12, Section 6 of the parties' CBA provides in pertinent part, that an employee "shall be given a written decision and the reasons therefore no later than ...
+5) Article 12, Section 6 of the parties' CBA provides in pertinent part that an employee "shall be given a written decision and the reasons therefore no later than . . .
 55 days after the date the employee is notified in writing of the charges or the date the employee elects to have a departmental hearing."
-(Award at p.
-4.)
-FOP argued that in this case the departmental hearing was requested on April 13, 2004 and was held on July 13, 2004.
-Therefore, MPD was required to provide a written decision by August 2, 2004.
-However, MPD did not issue its final decision ordering the Grievant's termination "until September 3, 2004, sixty-seven (67) days after the requested hearing."
-(Award at p.
-5) FOP argued "that even excluding the period from June 18th to July 13th (i.e., the time of the requested continuance), the MPD was late in issuing the Final Notice."
-(Award at p.
-6) FOP claimed that since MPD violated the 55-day rule the termination should be rescinded.
+(Award at pgs.
+3-4) FOP argued that the Grievant was notified of the charges on July 28, 2004, but was not served with the final decision until November 5, 2004.
+FOP claimed that because of this violation the termination should be rescinded.
+(See Award at p.
+5)